 We purchased some of our debt investments for an amount different than their respective principal values.
 For purchases at less than par value a discount is recorded, which discount is accreted into interest income based on the effective interest method over the life of the debt investment.
 For purchases at greater than par value, a premium is recorded, which premium is amortized as a reduction to interest income based on the effective interest method over the life of the investment.
-Upon repayment or sale, any unamortized discount or premium is also amortized into interest income For the three months ended March 31, 2013 and 2012, we accreted (amortized) approximately a net (\$3,000) and \$8,000, respectively, into interest income.
+Upon repayment or sale, any unamortized discount or premium is also amortized into interest income.
+For the three months ended June 30, 2013 and 2012, we accreted approximately a net \$24,000 and \$6,000, respectively, into interest income.
+For the six months ended June 30, 2013 and 2012, we accreted approximately a net \$21,000 and \$13,000, respectively, into interest income.